Compare secured loans

 Yes, you can get a joint loan for both.
 If you apply for a secured loan with someone else they will need to also own the property you use as security.

-Does a secured loan hurt your credit?
+Does a secured loan hurt your credit score?

 New secured loan deals are recorded on your credit report, just like unsecured loans.